Heidi Thomas, DPT

 Being from a rural community on the Hiline, Tia is very proud of her roots.
 She is an outdoor enthusiast and enjoys hunting, fishing, camping, and hiking with her dog, Remi.

 Tiffany Barber is a certified Speech-Language Pathologist with more than 8 years of experience.
 She is originally from Florida and began working at MOSAIC in August, 2015.
 She graduated from East Tennessee State University in 2008 with her M.S. in Speech-Language Pathology and has completed her Certificate of Clinical Competence (CCC) from the American Speech-Language and Hearing Association.

 Areas of professional interest include language, childhood apraxia of speech, aural rehabilitation, augmentative and alternative communication, articulation and phonological disorders as well as pediatric feeding and swallowing.

-Elly Bruursema recently returned to Mosaic Rehab after fulfilling her last clinical affiliation with Amanda Fehrer and Rhiannon Ohman while in physical therapy school.
-Elly, a Montana native, grew up in the small town of Reed Point.
+Elly returned to MOSAIC after fulfilling her last clinical affiliation with Amanda Fehrer and Rhiannon Ohman while in physical therapy school.
+Elly has never lived anywhere besides Montana, as she grew up in the small town of Reed Point, MT.
 She attended Carroll College (Go Saints!) in Helena and earned her B.A. in Community Health.
 She then went on to earn her Doctorate of Physical Therapy from the University of Montana.
-She enjoys working with women’s health populations, including pre- and post-partum care, pelvic pain, stress and urge incontinence and general pelvic floor dysfunction.
-She has taken continuing education courses to further her expertise in pelvic floor dysfunction and pre- and post-natal patients including:

-Elly enjoys hiking with her soon-to-be husband and their lab, Baja.
-She also enjoys playing basketball, running, going to Pure Barre classes, and spending time with her wonderful family whom still reside in Reed Point.
+In her spare time, Elly enjoys hiking with her husband, Taylor, and their lab, Baja.
+She also enjoys playing basketball, running, attending Pure Barre classes, and spending time with her wonderful family in Reed Point.